 Adam J. Coates

 Adam Coates oversees BSA’s worldwide legal, corporate, and compliance affairs.
-He provides legal, strategic and data-driven analytical advice to BSA stakeholders across the anti-piracy spectrum.
-Coates also leads BSA’s anti-piracy enforcement programs in North America.
+He provides legal, strategic and data-driven analytical advice to BSA stakeholders across the compliance & enforcement spectrum.
+Coates also leads BSA’s compliance & enforcement programs in North America.

 Prior to joining BSA, Coates was a litigator in the Washington, DC office of O’Melveny & Myers LLP, an internationally prominent law firm, counseling clients around the world on a diverse array of litigation, enforcement and regulatory compliance matters.